 For hundreds of kilometres, often on both sides of the road and as far as the eye can see, the country has been burnt in the annual dry season burn-off.

-Yellow Water (Ngurrunggurrudjba) is a exentive wetlands at the juction of Jim Jim Creek and the South Alligator River.
+Yellow Water (Ngurrunggurrudjba) is a extensive wetland at the juction of Jim Jim Creek and the South Alligator River.
 The landscape is classic Kakadu.

-The next we were up way before dawn for the sunrise cruise on Yellow Water.
+The next morning we were up way before dawn for the sunrise cruise on Yellow Water.

-The place is an absolute haven for a multitude of birds species and the size of the flocks of birds is staggering.
-But for the moment we will concentrate on the landscape and some other of it's inhabitants.
+The place is an absolute haven for a multitude of bird species and the size of the flocks of birds is staggering.
+But for the moment we will concentrate on the landscape and some of it's other inhabitants.

 Crocs!!!